Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/research.md

 ## Work-in-progress

 <br/>**The Marginal Efficiency of Active Search** [[slides]](https://christopher-huckfeldt.github.io/files/TMEOAS.pdf)<br/>
-> Search-theoretic models of the labor market typically impose that active and passive search enter a matching function as perfect substitutes, implying that the marginal efficiencies of active and passive search are constant.
-I study a DMP model with intensive and extensive margins of active search and formulate a testable restriction of this assumption.
-The restriction is rejected in the data.
-Instead, the data indicate that the marginal efficiency of active search declines during recessions.
-These findings help rationalize estimates from the existing literature indicating a modest response of unemployment to expansions of unemployment insurance during expansions.
+> During recessions, a larger fraction of non-employed workers actively search for a job.
+Simultaneously, the ratio of job-finding probabilities of such workers relative to passive searchers declines.
+I document these findings and show that they are symptomatic of a form of "crowding-out" of active search that has thus far gone unrecognized in the literature.
+I estimate a declining marginal efficiency of active search, and I show that, during a recession, active search plays a lesser role for finding a job.
+The findings emphasize the importance of the participation margin in understanding unemployment dynamics and the effects of policy.

 ## Publications